DanLos44/chatbot/README.md

 -- How to interact --
-The service type is a load balancer you can access it using this format:
+The service type is a load balancer
+You can access it using this format:
 <your load balancer url>:443/chat